Hrichik-Paul-Ankan/Web-Scrapper-Bot/README.md

-# Web-Scrapper-Bot
+# Web_Scrapper_with_Python
-This project is made by raw coding python to scrap any information from a website just by giving the URL link to the bot.
+This project is made by raw coding python to scrap any website just by giving their url